 Burley Piccolo Trailer

-This gets my vote for most inventive option.
-It has all of the standard features the other brands do, including solid steel construction, adjustable seat and handlebars, and can fit children up to 80lbs.
+This gets my vote for the most inventive option.
+It has all of the standard features the other brands do, including solid steel construction, adjustable seat, and handlebars, and can fit children up to 80 lbs.
 It mounts a rear rack on the adult’s bike and can be easily removed freeing up space for your panniers.
 This option also has gears, which I think is really only to help it turn into a regular bike if you buy the upgrade attachment.